 The Greeks called ambur elektron, or sun-made, perhaps because of this story, or perhaps because it becomes electrically charged when rubbed with a cloth and can attract small particles.
 Homer mentions amber jewelry - earrings and a necklace of amber beads - as a princely gift in the Odyssey.

 The natural gemstones used to make this amber jewellery, do have naturally occuring inclusions which sometimes can be mistakenly interpreted as being flaws.
 Cracks and fissures that have occured in creation of these magnificent natural jeweles are part of the intrinsic beauty and are how experts can differentiate each classification of gemstone.
 Any illustration of the amber jewellery pieces on this page are given in good faith, however because no two gemstones are exactly the same both in design or shade of colouring, it cannot be guaranteed to be absolutely correct.
 All of the amber gemstones used to create these pieces of jewellery are set in top quality, sterling silver mounts.
 If you wish to know more about any specific item of silver topaz jewellery please go to our contact us page, and we will give you more information.
 Please note that due to hygiene reasons, all earrings on this page are non refundable items (unless faulty).
 If you would like to know more please click on to our legal, terms and conditions page.

 P0241 Flower Pendant

 Glowing, orange, amber cluster pendant set in sterling silver.
 This really is an eyecatching piece.
 Its quite large and quite weighty.
-This item can be purchased with an optional 16" or 18" (message box in shopping cart) sterling silver chain in a suede pouch or presentation gift box.
+This item can be purchased with an optional 16" or 18" (message box in shopping cart) sterling silver chain in an organzo gift bag or presentation gift box.
 The gift box contains a gemstone meaning

 descriptive insert.
 Size 2.5cm x 2.5cm.